rodukov/vuepassword/README.md

 🔺 <strong>You can copy the generated password to clipboard;</strong><br>
 🔺 It has an adaptive design;<br>
 🔺 You can look at and change the code of the program as you like.
+🔺 If project gets 5 start i will move code to react.js

 ## Installing vuepassword on the local computer
 ### Download repository